 5. Make Sure You’re Actually in Cover

 To help with this, make sure to use the command that switches the shoulder your weapon is on (R1 or RB on consoles, E on PC).
-This helps you peek around corners and take shots at enemy players without exposing more of yourself to potential fire than you need to.
+This helps you peek around corners and take shots at enemy players without unnecessarily exposing yourself to potential fire.

 More Multiplayer PvP Games

 If you’re looking for free-to-play multiplayer games to play while you wait for Rogue Company to go free itself, you’ve got plenty of options.
-Specifically, Valorant offers a similar mix of CS:GO and Overwatch-style hero shooter.
-That’s far from your only option though.
+It’s far from your only option.